openknowledgebe/open-education/0goal-en.md

 ---

 ## Our goal
-The main goal of this working group of Open Knowledge Belgium is ...
+The main goal of this working group within Open Knowledge Belgium is to incite Belgian Universities and Colleges to open up more data.
+With this information, students and other interested parties can start working to make student life easier.
+This will also increase the student participation.